UOC - UNITAR Master in International Affairs and Diplomacy – Part-Time (March 2024)

 - Demonstrate a comprehensive, substantive and practical knowledge of international relations and diplomacy;

 - Perform in both bilateral and multilateral working environments with increased confidence.

-To receive the Master’s Degree in International Affairs and Diplomacy, issued by the UOC in partnership with UNITAR, students must succesfully complete the following courses equivalent to 60 ECTS in no more than two years (1 year for full-time and 2 years for part-time).
+To receive the Master’s Degree in International Affairs and Diplomacy, issued by the UOC in partnership with UNITAR, students must succesfully complete the following courses equivalent to 60 ECTS in two years.

 •Introduction to the UN System

 •Field visit to Geneva, Switzerland (optional) •Field visit to The Hague, the Netherlands (optional)